emmajanedrews/base-template/_posts/2018-02-06-bringing-you-a-market-update-and-a-special-invitation.md

 At this point in the year, there are a couple of reminders and updates I’d like to share with all of you.
 First of all, our next client appreciation event is coming up soon.

-**We hope you’ll join us for a movie day on February 24 at 1:30 p.m. at Rundle Mills Theater.**
+**We hope you’ll join us for a movie day on February 24 at 1:30 p.m. at Arundel Mills Theater.**

 We’ve already sent out invitations online and through the mail, so please reach out if you haven’t already received yours.